lukeswitz/phena/README.md

 #### Project Objective
 - - - -
 Securely look after what’s important using E2EE.
-Configurable, multi-device, encrypted messaging alerts (Briar & Signal for now).
+Configurable, multi-device, encrypted messaging alerts (Matrix/Signal).
 Powerful, transparent, effective & non-invasive.

 We were tired of all the security apps out there either collecting user data or simply not working.
 When the app has one job, get it done and do it well.